Munisport: Environmental risks

 The Munisport Landfill is located about 2000 ft from Biscayne Bay.
-Natural soils in the landfill area had been removed prior to dumping, increasing risk of pollution seepage, especially into the Biscayne Aquifer, a primary source for drinking water in South Florida.
+Natural soils in the landfill area had been removed prior to dumping, increasing the risk of pollution seepage, especially into the Biscayne Aquifer, a primary source for drinking water in South Florida.
 The solid waste was disposed of without the use of a liner and with no leachate control mechanisms, so rainfall percolating through the solid waste has caused the release of elevated levels of ammonia and other contaminants into the underlying groundwater and discharges into adjacent surface water.

-The remainder of Munisport site beyond the landfill area unfortunately lies below the mean high water line, further increasing risk.
+The remainder of the Munisport site beyond the landfill area, unfortunately, lies below the mean high water line, further increasing risk.
 Both inside and outside a dike constructed along the southeastern edge of the property are mangrove swamps.
 Biscayne Aquifer lies 150 ft below the ground surface.
 The flow of regional groundwater is southeastward, towards Biscayne Bay, but varies locally due to mounding.

 Documented contamination

-For seven years, nearby residents have suffered as wastes were dumped into groundwater and piled up to 50 ft high.
+For seven years, nearby residents suffered as wastes were dumped into groundwater and piled up to 50 ft high.
 After heavy rains, contaminated water flows from the dump, flooding and contaminating the area.

-When the EPA originally released their evaluation and report on the Munisport superfund site, it clearly stated that the land should never be developed and that an impermeable "cap" should be placed on the area so that toxic chemicals could not potentially leak into the air, water and soil, as the impact on human and aquatic health were unknown.
+When the EPA originally released its evaluation and report on the Munisport superfund site, it stated that the land should never be developed and that an impermeable "cap" should be placed on the area so that toxic chemicals could not potentially leak into the air, water and soil, as the impact on human and aquatic health were unknown.

 The original EPA evaluation of the site stated that the onsite samples originally tested contained di(2-ethylhexyl)phthalate, dieldrin, pentachlorophenol, and PCBs.
 Other samples contained lead, cadmium and ammonia.
 The ASTDR Public Health report stated: